mihcaoj/cognitus/README.md

 mix ecto.migrate
 ```

-7. Start the Phoenix server
+6. Start the Phoenix server
 ```elixir
 mix phx.server
 ```

-8. Access the application at http://localhost:4000
+7. Access the application at http://localhost:4000

 ## Troubleshooting
 - If the database fails to start, ensure PostgreSQL is not running locally on port 5432
 - If mix commands fail in Docker, ensure you've completed the environment setup
 - For connection issues, verify you're using http://localhost:4000
-- While testing on a linux machine, ran into a problem with the mint dependency, try: mix deps.get mint hpax
+- While testing on a linux machine, if you run into a problem with the mint dependency, try: mix deps.get mint hpax